shenhaiyoualn/idesketch/README.md

 	<img src="imgs/generator.png" width="80%" height="20%"/>
 </div>
 </a>
 (a) Architecture of the intra-domain adaption generator network.
-The input to this stage is a rough sketch, which is used to synthesize the final result. (b) Structure of the FAM used in this paper
+The input to this stage is a rough sketch, which is used to synthesize the final result. (b) Structure of the FAM used in this paper.

 ### Acknowledgments
 Our code is inspired by [mmediting](https://github.com/open-mmlab/mmediting)